-Be In Demand with an MA in Psychology
+Be In Demand with an Masters in Psychology

 Students who study psychology possess a great deal of information that can be transferred to the world of work, making psychology majors some of the most sought-after prospects by employment recruiters.
-An MA in Psychology provides students with an in-depth view of the scientific foundations and professional applications of the discipline.
+A Masters in Psychology provides students with an in-depth view of the scientific foundations and professional applications of the discipline.
 The curriculum serves the needs of students who wish to apply psychological principles and techniques in varied professional settings.
-The master's level program is also appropriate preparation for those who wish to pursue further study at the doctoral level in a more specialized area.
+A Psychology Masters degree is also appropriate preparation for those who wish to pursue further study at the doctoral level in a more specialized area.

-The general/theoretical track is 48-credit program intended for those students who wish to develop a broad-based understanding of psychology for varied purposes (not necessarily involving clinical applications).
+The MA in Psychology general/theoretical track is a 48-credit program intended for those students who wish to develop a broad-based understanding of psychology for varied purposes (not necessarily involving clinical applications).

 - In-depth view of scientific foundations and professional applications

 - Hands-on experience and research opportunities